zephxs/Owntracks-mqtt-tools/README.md

 - Show all topics your user have access to on the broker.
 - Request location update to remote devices via your mqtt Broker.
 - Parse last payload of specified device for easy reading (gmap link and approximate address conversion).
-- Generate own '_type:location' payload with 'termux-location' and publish it as legit Owntracks payload.
+- Generate current '_type:location' payload with 'termux-location' and publish it as legit Owntracks payload.
+- Parse json Onwtracks file.

 Required Apps : 'mosquitto' (for publish and subscribe), 'jq' (json parsing), 'ncat' (port testing)

-Required for 'publish' : Python3 with paho-mqtt library (pip install paho-mqtt), and 'termux-api' (for location and battery).
+Required for 'Publishing current Location' : Android phone with 'termux-api' (for location and battery info).

-also require :
+also require (for bash fancy output): https://github.com/zephxs/bash/tree/master/functions/01-myecho-colors.sh
-https://github.com/zephxs/bash/tree/master/functions/01-myecho-colors.sh
-for fancy output !
 #

-* Can use TLS Client Certificate or User-Password credentials for MQTT Broker authentication.
++Can use TLS Client Certificate or User-Password credentials for MQTT Broker authentication.

+[ot-mqtt-pub.py]  was first used for MQTT publish.
+Leaved here for educational purpose.